u3556490/blog/monads (2nd half) - monads and monoids.md

 Time is running out in this mathematical quagmire and we need a winning move to avoid suffocation.
 Luckily for us, the necessary vocabulary has been acquired. **Any monad in $C$ corresponds to a monoid object in the monoidal category containing all endofunctors of category $C$.** Therefore, monads satisfy the constraints of the monoid.
 Ok, that’s still a lot to take in, and we still need to relate this back to programming and the concepts we know before – oh, three whistles, the second half is over.
 We will need extra time.

 Let’s head back to the dressing room.
-Before we add extra time, see you, space cowboy, you’re gonna carry that mathematical weight.
+Before we [add extra time](./monads%20(extra%20time)%20-%20monads%20step%20by%20step.md), see you, space cowboy, you’re gonna carry that mathematical weight.

 Takeaways of this episode: